POETSII/tinsel/README.md

 After mapping, POLite writes the graph into cluster memory and triggers execution.
 By default, vertex states are written into the off-chip QDRII+ SRAMs, and edge lists are written in the DDR3 DRAMs.
-This defualt behaviour can be modified by setting the boolean flags `graph.mapVerticesToDRAM` and `graph.mapEdgesToDRAM` accordingly (true means "map to DRAM" and false means "map to SRAM").
+This default behaviour can be modified by setting the boolean flags `graph.mapVerticesToDRAM`, `graph.mapInEdgesToDRAM`, `graph.mapOutEdgesToDRAM` accordingly (true means "map to DRAM" and false means "map to SRAM").
 Once the application is up and running, the host and the graph vertices can continue to communicate: any vertex can send messages to the host via the `HostPin` or the `finish` handler, and the host can send messages to any vertex.

 **Softswitch**.
 Central to POLite is an event loop running on each Tinsel thread, which we call **the softswitch** as it effectively